moul/doc.cloud.online.net/scaleway/documentation/docs_public/contents/faq/technical.md

 Is it possible to create and manage DNS records ?

-What happens to my data when i terminate an instance ?
+What happens to my data when I delete an instance ?

 Is it possible to import my own virtual machine ?